lganel/SVScore/README.md

 ```

 ## Output
 SVScore outputs a VCF file with scores added to the INFO field of each variant.
 The VCF header is also updated to include those scores which are added.
-Each score field has the following format: SVSCORE\[op\](_[interval]), where [op] represents the operation used to calculate that score (see Operations) and [interval] represents the interval over which the score was calculated, which is one of left breakend, right breakend, span (for DEL/DUP), left truncation score (for INV/TRX variants which seem to truncate a gene on the left side, the interval is from the left breakend to the end of the gene), and right truncation score.
-Scores with no interval listed are the maximum over all intervals for that operation.
+Each score field has the following format: SVSCORE\[op\](_[interval]), where [op] represents the operation used to calculate that score (see [Operations](#operations)) and [interval] represents the interval over which the score was calculated, which is one of left breakend, right breakend, span (for DEL/DUP), left truncation score (for INV/TRX variants which seem to truncate a gene on the left side, the interval is from the left breakend to the end of the gene), and right truncation score.
+Scores with no interval listed (such as SVSCOREMAX=) are the maximum over all intervals for that operation.

 ## Intervals
 For each variant, between scores are calculated over a number of intervals which varies by SV type.
 For intervals chosen for each SV type, see [Supported SV types and intervals](#supported-sv-types-and-intervals)